Mortgage rate comparison tool

 Which type of mortgage rate is best?

-That depends.
+That depends on a few things.
 Since the rate on a variable-rate mortgage can change during the term, they offer less financial certainty than fixed-rate mortgages.
 That said, the history of mortgage rates in Canada suggests that variable-rate mortgage holders have tended to pay less interest on their mortgage over time than those with fixed-rate mortgages.

 There are other factors, aside from the state of the economy, that will influence the rate a mortgage applicant is offered.
 To get the best mortgage rates in Canada, you generally have to have a high credit score.
 Those with a low credit score may not be able to qualify for a mortgage from one of the big banks.
 Their only option may be through an alternative lender, which will likely charge a higher rate.
 Similarly, mortgages without mortgage default insurance often come with a higher interest rate than those without, because uninsured mortgages carry a greater risk for the lender.

-However, there are many reasons to consider working with a mortgage broker—a licensed professional who negotiates with a network of lenders to help you find the best mortgage rate.
+However, there are many reasons to consider working with a mortgage broker—a licensed professional who negotiates with multiple mortgage lenders to help you find the best mortgage rates.

 Mortgage brokers act as an intermediary between lenders and borrowers, and their services are typically free for the borrower; mortgage brokers are compensated via a commission fee paid by the mortgage lender that you ultimately choose to sign a contract with.
 You should still do your due diligence to ensure the mortgage broker is licensed, working on your behalf and offering you a mortgage that is suitable for you.